 How to Set Up a Roth Conversion Ladder

 The strategy is referred to as a "ladder."
 This is because you will want to set it up so that it covers all of the years between your retirement date and when you turn 59 1/2.
 So if you plan to retire at 50, you will have to complete 10 annual conversions.
 This will enable you to withdraw funds tax-free between the ages of 50 and 59 1/2.

 The first step in setting up the ladder is to determine how much money you will need to live on once you retire.
 You will then have to make annual Roth IRA conversions that match that amount.

 So, if you believe that you will need $40,000 annually in retirement, that will be the amount of your conversion this year.
 You will then want to make an annual conversion to match each year of early retirement.
 Ideally, if you plan to retire at age 50, you should begin making these annual matched conversions each year beginning at age 40.

-You should also make sure that all of you retirement assets won’t be depleted as a result of using the ladder.
-The ladder should only represent an interim funding source, until you reach age 59 1/2 and can begin accessing your retirement savings fully.
+You should also make sure that all of your retirement assets won’t be depleted as a result of using the ladder.
+The ladder should only represent an interim funding source until you reach age 59 1/2 and can begin accessing your retirement savings fully.
 The strategy is designed specifically to enable early-retirement, but should never leave you broke later on.

 An Example of a Roth Conversion Ladder

 Since the Roth conversion ladder is essentially a math equation, let's demonstrate what it looks like using a chart.
 We'll assume that you are 45 years old, and plan to early retire by 50.
 Well also assume that you expect to need $40,000 per year in early retirement.

 Based on those numbers, here's what your Roth conversion ladder will look like: